Submitted by on

 • Prime contractors are contractually responsible for the supply chain’s cybersecurity hygiene, but DoD subcontractors are also required to be CMMC compliant.

-• MSPs and MSSPs are subject to CMMC 2.0 certification at the same level as the contractor or subcontractor they’re working with, for their CUI-scope processing environments.
+• MSPs and MSSPs are subject to CMMC 2.0 certification at the level of the contractor or subcontractor they’re working with, for their CUI-scoped processing environments.

 Preparing for a CMMC Assessment

-For many DoD contractors and subcontractors, the ultimate goal of the CMMC compliance process is to successfully complete a CMMC assessment, so that the organizations can continue to contract with the DoD.
+For many DoD contractors and subcontractors, the ultimate goal of the CMMC compliance process is to successfully complete a CMMC assessment, so that the organization can continue to contract with the DoD.

 Here are best practices to jump-start that process:

-CMMC Level 1 is for DoD contractors that do not generally manage CUI.
+CMMC Level 1 is for DoD contractors that do not manage CUI.

 Level 2 is focused on DoD contractors that manage CUI.

-Level 3 is the highest level of CMMC compliance and applies to DoD contractors that need to protect CUI that’s targeted by sophisticated cyber adversaries (e.g., international crime syndicates, malicious nation-states) or advanced persistent threats (APTs).
+Level 3 is the highest level of CMMC compliance and applies to DoD contractors that need to protect CUI targeted by sophisticated cyber-adversaries (e.g., international crime syndicates, malicious nation-states) or advanced persistent threats (APTs).

 Determine which assets and systems are in scope, including all assets that directly or indirectly come into contact with Controlled Unclassified Information (CUI).

-Assess risks associated with security gaps and quantify the steps needed to achieve compliance at the appropriate level.
+Assess risk associated with security gaps and quantify the steps needed to achieve compliance at the appropriate level.

 Develop a plan to remediate security gaps based on priorities and resources.